Tennessee Crash Reports

 The 'SF-1203 Tennessee Uniform Crash Report'

-A Tennessee accident or crash report is officially titled as ‘SF-1203 Tennessee Uniform Crash Report’.
-It is used by law enforcement to record the details relating to an accident involving any type of vehicle.
-The details in the report are recorded by the officer who attended the scene of the accident.
+A Tennessee accident report is officially titled as ‘SF-1203 Tennessee Uniform Crash Report’.
+It is used by law enforcement to record the details relating to an incident involving any type of vehicle.
+The details in the SF-1203 Tennessee crash report are recorded by the officer who attended the scene of the accident.
 Tennessee law requires drivers to report all accidents involving $50 or more of property damage, injury, or death.
 Additionally, as required by Tennessee law, you must file an Owner/Driver Report Form SF-0395 within 20 days if the property damage exceeded $400, there was injury, or a person was killed in an accident.
 The following documents and websites provide more information and detail on motor vehicle crash reports in Tennessee: